UNCLASSIFIED (U)

 Client—A client is the user in the client/server relationship that receives information, files, Web pages, and other services from a server on a network.
 The word "client" refers to the computer hardware and to the software application that makes the client function.

-Cookie—Cookies are small data files written to your hard drive by a Web site when you view it in your browser.
-Cookies can contain information the site can use to track such things as your Web site user name at that Web site, your password to access the features of the Web site, lists of pages you've visited, and the date when you last looked at a certain page.
-There are two types of cookies, session cookies and persistent cookies.
+Cookie—Cookies are small data files written to your hard drive by a website when you view it in your browser.
+Cookies can contain information the site can use to track such things as your website username at that website, your password to access the features of the website, lists of pages you've visited, and the date when you last looked at a certain page.
+There are two types of cookies: session cookies and persistent cookies.
 Session cookies are temporary, created to maintain active status with an application such as a database during the application session, and expire when the session ends.
 Persistent cookies are not temporary.
-They may last indefinitely or they may be set to expire at a fixed interval following the last time they are used.
-Persistent cookies are used by a Web site to maintain visitor preferences and parameters when using a particular site.
+They may last indefinitely, or they may be set to expire at a fixed interval following the last time they are used.
+Persistent cookies are used by a website to maintain visitor preferences and parameters when using a particular site.
 See 5 FAM 741 for the Department’s Cookie Policy.

-Information—Data of any type capable of being posted or transmitted on or through the Internet or a Department intranet; including data in print, graphic or pictorial, and audible form.
+Information—Data of any type capable of being posted or transmitted on or through the Internet or a Department intranet, including data in print, graphic or pictorial, and audible form.

 Internet—A worldwide system of computer networks.
 The Internet is a collection of large, medium, and small networks interconnected to form a robust, self-sustaining digital communications facility.